Gaby Lewis: Domestic career

 Lewis has played in the Women's Super Series for Dragons and Scorchers, and began captaining Scorchers ahead of the 2020 season.
 On 12 August 2021, Lewis was signed as a replacement player for Southern Brave in The Hundred, after Smriti Mandhana returned home.
 She played two matches for the side, scoring just 9 runs.
 She was also signed by Southern Vipers for the remainder of their 2021 Rachael Heyhoe Flint Trophy campaign.
 She played four matches, scoring 97 runs at an average of 24.25, as the side won the competition.
 In 2022, she was signed by Northern Superchargers in The Hundred as a replacement for the injured Jemimah Rodrigues.

+On 3 September 2025, Lewis signed a short-term contract with Lancashire.
+She went on to score 272 runs across five innings for the club including 141 not out as they beat Hampshire in the final of the Women's One-Day Cup on 21 September 2025.